PUBLICATIONS, INTERVIEWS & ARTICLES

 IBM Assists in the Fight Against Human Trafficking

 - Bridging public, private and not-for-profit sectors worldwide, IBM makes technology such as Watson Discovery and Natural Language Processing available to help fight human trafficking.
-Avery Research & Consulting will be collaborating with the IBM Traffik Analysis Hub to build a database of trafficking-related data in Colorado.
-This “Colorado Trafficking Collaborative” will be launched in 2020.
+The Avery Center for Research & Services will be collaborating with the IBM Traffik Analysis Hub to build a database of trafficking-related data in Colorado.
+This “Colorado Trafficking Collaborative” is launching in 2020.

 Chief Chat KRFC Radio

 - Chief Chat is a discussion with those in the arena who work hard every day to make sure their communities are safer and more inclusive for everyone.
 Join Fort Collins Police Chief Jeff Swoboda and Neighborhood Enforcement Team Officer Rob Knab in a conversation with Angie and Megan about sex trafficking: what it is, its impact on the local and national levels, and what people can do to spot it in their communities.

 Understanding Trafficker Recruitment Strategies Through Cultic Theory

 - Sex trafficking research has been plagued by the lack of reliable data, limiting the ways we understand the billion-dollar industry.
 To remedy this, Angie conducted in-depth interviews with over 50 women across North America who identified as survivors or current victims of sex trafficking.
 Using cultic theory as a framework, the research investigates their experiences of recruitment and control while being trafficked.

 Third Annual Survivor-Led Symposium: Engaging Survivors of CSE